conjure-cp/conjure/docs/essence.rst

 Unnamed types are declared using the syntax given in `Declaring unname types`_.

 An unnamed domain is denoted by using the name of the unnamed type.
-It does not take a list of ranges to limit the values in the domain, an unnamed domain will always contain all values in the corresponding unnamed type.
+It does not take a list of ranges to limit the values in the domain, an unnamed domain always contains all values in the corresponding unnamed type.